develephant/dynamodb-coronasdk/docs-src/docs/api.md

 ## NS

-Returns a number set as a table.
+Returns a number set as an attribute value.

 !!! tip
-    A number set is equivalent to a table array that can only contain number data types.
+    A number set is equivalent to a table array that can only contain number attribute types.

 ```lua
 local num_set = db:NS({